pangenome/fastga-rs/README.md

 ## License

 This project is licensed under the MIT License.
-FastGA is included as a submodule and is subject to its own licensing terms.
+FastGA source is included via git subtree and is subject to its own licensing terms.

 ## Acknowledgments